EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Dataset

-Our model was trained on 493 images from Y separate experiments and validated on 97 images.
+Our latest model was trained on `493` images from Y separate experiments and validated on 97 images.
 The data was annotated by Z independent experts from Prof. De Palma's lab in EPFL.
 The images were acquired over a period of about 12 months using two different CT scanners.
 In this dataset, we report a dice score performance of 0.63 on the validation images.

 The dataset is avaiable for download on [Zenodo]().
 By downlodading the dataset you agree that you have read and accepted the terms of the [dataset license]().